What are the Customs in American Samoa?

 Swimwear in American Samoa

-An important rule for wearing swimwear in American Samoa is that swimwear should stay at the beach or your hotel's swimming pool.
+An important rule for wearing swimwear in American Samoa is that swimwear should stay at the beach or the swimming pool.
+Additionally, swimwear should not be too revealing.
+As you may notice, locals swim in shorts/lavalava and T-shirts.

 Taking a moment to cover up or change after your beach time demonstrates genuine respect for the community you're visiting, and locals really appreciate travellers who make this effort.